-However, despite its lack of popularity, several startups working in the healthtech sector have begun to spring up in the country.
+However, despite its lack of popularity, several startups working in the healthtech sector have sprung up in the country.

 Later, Go-Jek eventually integrated its Go-Med service into the HaloDoc platform.

-Is it really the best time for Indonesian digital industry players –which includes both entrepreneurs and investors– to start giving a deeper look into the healthtech sector?
+Now is the best time for Indonesian digital industry players –which includes both entrepreneurs and investors– to start looking more deeply into the healthtech sector.

 Speaking at a panel discussion hosted by Indonesian association for venture capital investment (Amvesindo), hospital chain Bunda Medik Healthcare System (BMHS), and coworking space H-Cube in Central Jakarta, Kejora Ventures Founding Partner Sebastian Togelang stressed the importance of timing in the tech industry.

 He gave an example of a startup in Germany which was founded by a personal friend many years ago.
-The startup offered a pizza delivery service, a wildly popular service in many parts of the world.
-But the business failed to take off –simply because it utilises fax machines as a mean to connect customers to food services.
+The startup offered a pizza delivery service, a wildly popular service in many parts of the world but the business failed to take off –simply because it utilises fax machines as a means to connect customers to food services.